 Live Oak, Southern Live Oak, Virginia Live Oak, Bay Live Oak, Plateau Oak, Scrub Oak

-Long-lived and majestic, Quercus virginiana (Live Oak) is a large evergreen tree adorned with a wide-spreading, rounded crown, its lower limbs stretching great distances from the trunk.
-Symbol of the South and its old plantations, its heavy branches are often graced with Spanish moss.
+Long-lived and majestic, Quercus virginiana (Live Oak) is a majestic, long-lived evergreen adorned with a wide-spreading, rounded crown, its lower limbs stretching great distances from the trunk.
+A symbol of the South and its old plantations, its heavy branches are often graced with Spanish moss.

 The Live Oak is a majestic and iconic tree known for its robust structure, sprawling branches, and longevity.
 Its massive limbs, which can extend outward as much as they grow upward, give it a distinctive, wide-spreading canopy.

-Plant Type and Habit: It is a large, evergreen tree known for its broad, spreading form and sturdy trunk.
 Live Oak trees are known for their longevity, often living over 200 years, with famous examples like South Carolina’s Middleton Oak and Angel Oak, the latter being estimated to be 400 to 500 years old.
+Famous Live Oak Trees:

 Avenue of live oaks at historic Wormsloe Plantation, Savannah, Georgia, USA.

-Wildlife: Provides habitat and food for a variety of wildlife, including birds and mammals.
+Provides habitat and food for a variety of wildlife, including birds and mammals.
 The acorns are especially important for deer, squirrels, and other mammals.
 The Live Oak tree is an important host plant for several butterfly species, such as the Red-spotted Purple (Limenitis arthemis), the Horace’s Duskywing (Erynnis horatius), and the Juvenal’s Duskywing (Erynnis juvenalis).
+Discover Trees that Invite Wildlife to Your Garden.

 Angel Oak Tree, Charleston, South Carolina, USA.
 Estimated to be 400–500 years old.